patrickcberry/jekyll-bootstrap4/pages/resume.md

 #### Objectives

-Currently seeking challenging positions and/or assignments in the following areas with dynamic, innovative and forward thinking organizations where engineering is critical to their success.
+Currently seeking challenging positions, assignments or collaboration opportunities in the following areas with dynamic, innovative and forward thinking individuals or organizations where engineering is critical to their success.

-Am particularly interested in Digital Transformation, Big Data and Analytics and being part of an engineering team that implements these.
+Am particularly interested in Digital Transformation, IoT, Big Data and Analytics and being part of an engineering team that implements these.

 ##### Engineering Management: